 To edit your first and last day of school printable signs follow these simple steps:

-- First, download the free printable signs (located at the bottom of this post).
+- First, download the free printable signs by filling out the form at the bottom of this post.

 - You will need to download the free font Antonio to edit some of the fields.
 You can download the font (for free) here.

 - The printables are PDF files that contain editable fields (for the names).
 You will need Adobe Reader to personalize the sign.
 If you don’t have Adobe Reader you can download it for free here.

 - Open the PDFs in Adobe Reader.
 Click where it currently says “Sawyer’s,” at the top of the sign, and type the name you would like to include.

 - Then, click where it currently says “Kindergarten,” and type the grade level you would like to include.
 Continue personalizing your sign by also customizing the date on the pencil, graduation year on the apple, as well as the “When I grow up…” and “My teacher’s name…” sections.